Sagebrew/com.sagebrew.web/sagebrew/help_center/documents/terms/trust_and_safety.md

   groups of individuals, the better.

 ## A few things for candidates and sitting representatives ##
-- It's best to be as clear and concise as possible when laying out your [Goals][4] and Rounds.
-You'll want to make sure your contributors know that their money is being used as they'd hoped.
-This also creates a meaningful relationship between you and your contributors and encourages others to get involved.

 - Take an active role in the Conversation.
 This will help show your constituents how you solve problems, how you strategize, and why you stand for your ideals.